0

 Can I run staggered wheels on my F44 2 Series Gran Coupe?

 LFI strongly advises against unnecessary rear stagger on most F44 builds.
-The F44 is front-wheel-drive biased, so a square setup is usually the safer and more balanced choice for steering feel, tire rotation, and xDrive behavior.
+The F44 is front-wheel-drive biased, so a square setup is usually the safer and more balanced choice for steering feel, tyre rotation, and xDrive behavior.

 Why does the F44 Gran Coupe need a square setup?